Why attacks on Christians are on the rise in some Indian states

 Since the enactment of the law in Uttar Pradesh, the state police has registered more than 100 cases of forced conversion, the news website Print reported in November.

-Rev Vijayesh Lal, general secretary of EFI, which runs 65,000 churches in India, said it was similar to what happened in Uttar Pradesh before the law was introduced in Karnataka.
+The General Secretary of EFI, which runs 65,000 churches in India, Rev. Fr.
+Vijayesh Lal alleged that the situation in Karnataka was similar to what happened in Uttar Pradesh before the law was introduced.

 “They put pressure on the community, make false accusations of proselytizing, and then introduce a law that is unconstitutional.“, He said.

-Religious conversion in India is a controversial issue.
-Right-wing groups have long accused Christian missionaries of forcibly converting poor Hindus by giving them other support, such as money or bribes, which they deny.
+Religious conversion is a controversial issue in India.
+Right-wing groups have long accused Christian missionaries of forcibly converting poor Hindus by offering them other support, such as money or bribes, which they deny.

-But historically Dalits (formerly known as “untouchables”) have been known They have converted to Christianity to escape the harsh Hindu caste hierarchy.
+But historically it is known Dalits (Formerly known as “untouchables”) They have converted to Christianity to escape the harsh Hindu caste hierarchy.
 Despite the laws that protect it, this community is often the victim not only of discrimination but also of violence.

-Tensions often escalated into ground violence: In 1999, there were a series of attacks on Christian institutions in the eastern state of Odisha (also known as Odisha).
+Tensions often escalated into ground violence: In 1999, a series of attacks on Christian institutions continued in the eastern state of Orissa (also known as Odisha).
 An Australian missionary and his two young children were killed while they were sleeping in a jeep.

-Reverend Thomas D, president of the Belgaum District Pastoral Association, said, “I have been here for 40 years and now I do not know why these proselytizing allegations are happening.
-We have many friends in the Hindu community.”
+“I have been here for 40 years and now I do not know why these proselytizing allegations are happening.
+We have many friends here in the Hindu community,” said Reverend Thomas D, president of the Belgaum District Pastoral Association.

 Thomas noted that in November the local police informally told the Christian community not to hold prayer meetings.
 Avoid attacks by right-wing groups.

-A police official, who did not want to be named, told the BBC that although private police stations advised priests to be careful, there was no “government policy” in the matter.
+Speaking anonymously, a police official told the BBC that although private police stations had advised priests to be vigilant, there was no “government policy” in the matter.

 Father Francis D’Souza, a pastor of a local church in Belgaum, last week accused a man of trying to attack himself with a sword.
 The case is under investigation and senior police officials have assured that Father D’Souza will be given protection.